maelswarm/surveyor/README.md

       ]
     }];

     // Next let's initiate the Surveyor object.
-Specifying our survey array as the first parameter, and the second a selector to attatch our survey to.
+Specifying our survey array as the first parameter, and the second a selector to attach our survey to.

     let surveyor = new Surveyor(survey, '.root');